Updated: 5 days ago

 We'll look at their goals, challenges they are facing, opportunities they might be missing.
 We'll also uncover hidden problems that may be sabotaging their desired results.
-You'll leave the session feeling renewed, re-energized, and inspired to get results faster and easier then you thought possible.
+You'll leave the session feeling renewed, re-energized, and inspired to get results faster and easier than you thought possible.
 And you'll have a plan of action to do just that.

 "Action is the foundational key to all success."
 Picasso

 There has never been a more important time to seek the right type of parent advisory and support group than now.

 Encourage Greatness is designed to help you to turn the disjointed parenting advice you’ve collected over the years into a real plan that will stand the test of time, the ups and downs of toddler tantrums, worries over academics, pre-teen angst, and teenage surliness and allow you to be sure of your decisions and sleep at night. (which sounds pretty good right now), It will help you to ride the waves of parenthood in an ever-changing landscape!
 And come out with strong family relationships and kids who are prepared for the future.

 Six months of support to set you and your kids up for success in these uncertain and trying times.

 The expertise of someone who spent over 40 years in a New York City Classroom and raised (and actually taught) her own 4 kids

 1 weekly group coaching and training call with ample time for personal questions and answers

 Personal direct access to me via text and Facebook messenger.

 A community of people who are building a meaningful legacy right alongside you!